ThomasPSpargo/COLOC-reporter/README.md

 The PLINK software (v1.90) must be installed before calling to `colocaliseRegion.R`, where it is used for calculating linkage disequilibrium betweeen SNPs.

-PLINK2 is not a dependency of the main workflow but is required for the `./scripts/prep_1kg.sh` script, which is used to prepare the LD reference files for the 1000 genomes sample (see the relevant [section](https://github.com/ThomasPSpargo/COLOC-reporter#loopcolocaliseregionsh-input-files) below).
+PLINK2 is not a dependency of the main workflow but is required for the `./scripts/prep_1kg.sh` script, which is used to prepare the LD reference files with GRCh37 alignment for the 1000 genomes sample (see the relevant [section](https://github.com/ThomasPSpargo/COLOC-reporter#loopcolocaliseregionsh-input-files) below).

 ### `loopColocaliseRegion.sh` input files